Ombudsperson Program

-The Ombudsman is a community liaison and provides an array of services, including:
+The OmbudsPERSON is a community liaison and provides an array of services, including:

 • Resolving tenant complaints or tenant disputes.